dockstore/checker-WDL-templates/README.md

 # Checker WDL templates
  Templates for checker WDLs.
 [Checker workflows](https://docs.dockstore.org/en/develop/advanced-topics/checker-workflows.html) are good practice for reproducibility.
 Although some developers may prefer an advanced CI/CD solution for their workflows, checker workflows are generally easier to develop and satisfactory for many use cases.
 Of course, checker workflows can be part of a more advanced CI/CD solution -- feel free to build upon these.

  Generally speaking, a checker workflow compares the contents of a test file against a truth file.
-However, more advanced comparions are possible.
 This repo supports comparing RData files to check for almost-but-not-quite equivalence, which can be useful as otherwise deterministic outputs may vary slightly depending on which backend a workflow is executed upon.
 Non-RData files are checked with a simple md5sum.

 ## The actual checker tasks
  The actual checker tasks that this repos' template workflows (see below) are pulled from the `checker_tasks/` folder, which you can read to learn how to develop checkers of your own.
 They are as follows: